lompabo/aiiti-course-2021-02/README.md

 ---
-title: AI in the Industry Tutorials (Density Estimation for Anomaly Detection)
+title: AI in the Industry Tutorials (Sequence Data in Anomaly Detection)
 author: michele.lombardi2@unibo.it
 ---